childmindresearch/llm_tracker/README.md

 ## API Key

 LLM Tracker uses OpenRouter for LLM calls.
 You can obtain an API key by adding a few dollars here https://openrouter.ai/.
-Each LLM call tends to cost a a fraction of a cent.
+Each LLM call tends to cost a a fraction of a cent (see cost for specific models on OpenRouter).
 Provide an API key directly:

 ```python
 api_key = "your-openrouter-key"